soalaksks/moe-canberrasec/_the-canberran-experience/Applied Learning Modules (ApLM).md

 for all Secondary 2 &amp; 3 NA/NT students to gain hands-on experience at a post-secondary institution.
 This was made possible through Applied Learning Modules (ApLM) offered at ITE.
-Our aim is to broaden the reach of ApLM, ensuring that a wider range of Secondary 2 &amp; 3 NA/NT students can benefit from enhanced engagement and improved learning outcomes.
-Our primary objective is to enrich the educational journey of students in Secondary 2 &amp; 3 NA/NT by facilitating their participation in applied learning experiences at ITE.
+Our aim is to broaden the reach of ApLM, ensuring that a wider range of students can benefit from enhanced engagement and improved learning outcomes.
+Our primary objective is to enrich the educational journey of students by facilitating their participation in applied learning experiences at ITE.
 This strategic approach is designed to complement their existing secondary school curriculum by emphasizing the practical application of knowledge.
 We hope to empower our students to explore their individual interests and strengths, equipping them to make informed decisions about their educational paths and future careers.</p>
+<p>&nbsp;</p>